 License students spend their summers sailing around the Atlantic and Mediterranean Sea on the College’s 565-foot training ship, the Empire State VI.

-Our other students follow a more traditional path, earning a bachelor’s degree and having the opportunity to study abroad and participate in internships and all of the other campus life activities Maritime has to offer.
+Our other students follow a more traditional path, earning a bachelor’s degree and having the opportunity to study abroad, participate in internships and all of the other campus life activities Maritime has to offer.

 Beyond our shores